SacAnime: SacAnime Roseville

-SacAnime Roseville (formerly Anime: Roseville and SacAnime Spring) is a three-day anime convention held at Roebbelen Center @the Grounds in Roseville, California.
+SacAnime Roseville (formerly Anime: Roseville and SacAnime Spring) was a three-day anime convention held at Roebbelen Center @the Grounds in Roseville, California.
 The 2019 event was one day.
 Anime: Roseville 2020 was at first postponed from April to August due to the COVID-19 pandemic, with the 2020 event later being cancelled.
+Due to the events growth, for 2026 it moved to Cal Expo in Sacramento, California and returned to the name SacAnime Spring.